GeoffMahugu/apollo-backend/README.md

 #### Create docker-compose.yml

-We will first have to create the configurations for MongoDb.
-For this we will create a folder called mongo.docker and create the ``mongo_init.js`` configuration file.
+We will first have to create the configurations for MongoDB.
+For this, we will create a folder called mongo.docker and create the ``mongo_init.js`` configuration file.

 For the file contents: